edenspring/gitProject/README.md

 ## About
 Something that tends to eat up a fair chunk of time during project week is the process of cloning, installing and setting up a student's application.
+This project aims to solve that.
 The function that it runs will add extra scripts to their `package.json` as well as define a set `.env` for their backend.
-The `.env` file is configured to use a PSQL user and database that are created bu running the install script below.
+The `.env` file is configured to use a PSQL user and database that are created by running the install script below.

 ## Install
 To install this command line utility, you may either download and run the